aberkipek/aberkipek/README.md

 ---

 ## 🔍 About Me
-I'm an undergraduate Software Engineering student at Ankara Bilim University.
+I'm a Jr. Software Engineer.
 I've been working on different areas such as web development, mobile/desktop application development, machine learning and artificial intelligence for several years.
 I like database design, actually do love designing in general.

 ---